br0ast/simulationontology/development/3/informal CQ.md

 ### General Question

-Retrieve all the Simulation that express a specific symbolic relationship along with the specific type of simulation.
+What are the simulations that express a specific symbolic relationship and what is the specific relationship?

 ### Example Applied Question

-Retrieve all the Simulation that express a specific symbolic relationship along with the specific type of simulation.
+What are the simulations that express a specific symbolic relationship and what is the specific relationship?

 #### Expected Outcome